 Martha Vist Carbine is the wife of Melanie Hue Carbine, who appeared in Mobile Suit Zeta Gundam as the head of Anaheim Electronics.

 The mobile suit museum in the first episode has a Zaku II in it with a gaping hole where its cockpit used to be, the implication being that it is in fact the one Amuro stabbed in the very first episode of the original series.
-In addition they are at Side 7, which is exactly where it happened.

 The obligatory background events that reference other Universal Century series: